* This is the Professional Version. *

 Occult bacteremia is a concern because about 5 to 10% of the children develop serious bacterial infections (SBIs)—typically defined as sepsis, meningitis, and urinary tract infection, but also including septic arthritis and osteomyelitis.
 Such infections could be minimized by early identification and treatment of the bacteremia.
 The likelihood of progression to serious focal illness depended on the cause: 7 to 25% for bacteremia caused by H. influenzae type b but 4 to 6% for bacteremia caused by S. pneumoniae.

-Currently in the US, routine vaccination of infants with polysaccharide conjugate vaccines against S. pneumoniae and H. influenzae type b has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70%) invasive S. pneumoniae infections.
+Currently in the US and Europe, routine vaccination of infants with polysaccharide conjugate vaccines against S. pneumoniae and H. influenzae type b has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70%) invasive S. pneumoniae infections.
 Thus, in this age group, occult bacteremia has become rare except in underimmunized or nonimmunized children, and in children with immunodeficiency.

 In contrast, febrile infants < 3 mo of age continue to have a greater risk of serious bacterial infection than older infants, about 8 to 10%.
 In the past, SBIs in young infants < 3 mo of age were more commonly caused by group B β-hemolytic Streptococcus,S. pneumoniae, and H. influenzae type b.
 However, chemoprophylaxis during labor in pregnant women colonized with group B β-hemolytic Streptococcus has reduced early-onset (infection occurring at < 7 days of age) group B streptococcal disease by > 80%.
 In addition, routine conjugate immunization has decreased colonization among older siblings immunized against S. pneumoniae and H. influenzae type b such that the rate of SBI caused by those organisms has decreased as well (herd immunity).